HoyongJeong/meson_prod/source/README.md

 ## About The Project

 This `GEANT4` simulation counts mesons produced when an 800 MeV proton beam hits a graphite target.
-The development was inspired by millicharged particles experiment at LANL.
+The development was inspired by the millicharged particles experiment at LANL.

+The simulation assumes an 800 MeV proton beam with ideal emittance.
+The cylindrical carbon target is located in the origin.
+Once any kind of meson particle is produced, its initial state is recorded and the particle track is killed immediately.
+The benefit of this method is that it can reduce simulation time.
+But currently, this simulation cannot consider secondary mesons that can be produced by first mesons.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>